David R. Liu: Research

 Liu's research group pioneered base editing, a new method of genome editing that enables the direct and precise conversion of a single base to another base in the genome of living cells, without making DNA double-stranded breaks (DSBs) that lead to complex mixtures of insertions, deletions, and DNA rearrangements.
 Liu's research group also pioneered prime editing, a versatile genome editing method that can install all possible base-to-base conversions, insertions, deletions, and combinations in mammalian cells without requiring double-strand DNA breaks or donor DNA templates.
-Additionally, Liu's group developed DNA-templated synthesis (DTS), a technique to translate DNA sequences into synthetic small molecules, rather than proteins, and applied DTS to the discovery of bioactive small molecules and new chemical reactions.
+In 2025, Liu's team, in collaboration with the Sternberg Lab, reported a laboratory-evolved CRISPR-associated transposase for gene integration in human cells with high efficiency.
+This work complements other transposon-based methods from the Abudayyeh-Gootenberg Lab and Metagenomi.

+Liu's lab has also worked on DNA-Templated Synthesis (DTS), generating some of the first examples of DNA-encoded libraries (DELs), now commonly used in drug discovery efforts in academia and in pharmaceutical companies.
 His lab also developed phage-assisted continuous evolution (PACE), a technique that uses the short 10-minute lifespan of M13 bacteriophage to achieve the rapid evolution of useful proteins.
 The lab has used PACE and its directed evolution efforts to generate new genome editing tools that allow for expanded DNA accessibility and DNA base conversions.

-He has an h-index of 122 according to Google Scholar.
+He has published over 275 peer-reviewed publications and his H-index is ≥150 according to Google Scholar.

 Commercial activity

-Liu co-founded Editas Medicine (genome editing with CRISPR nucleases for human therapeutics), Pairwise Plants (genome editing for agriculture), Beam Therapeutics (base editing for human therapeutics), Exo Therapeutics (novel small-molecule drug discovery), Chroma Medicine (genomic medicines that harness epigenetics), Resonance Medicine (novel enzymatic solutions for unment challenges in medicine), and Nvelop Therapeutics (novel gene editing delivery technologies).
+Liu co-founded Editas Medicine (genome editing with CRISPR nucleases for human therapeutics), Pairwise Plants (genome editing for agriculture), Beam Therapeutics (base editing for human therapeutics), Exo Therapeutics (novel small-molecule drug discovery), Resonance Medicine (novel enzymatic solutions for unmet challenges in medicine), and nChroma Bio (novel gene editing delivery technologies and genomic medicines that harness epigenetics).
 He is the scientific founder of Prime Medicine (prime editing for human therapeutics).

 Liu also founded Permeon Biologics and Ensemble Therapeutics.
 Permeon Biologics was founded in 2011 by Liu and Flagship Ventures to develop a class of proteins to enable the transport of large molecules such as antibodies into cells to facilitate development of "intrabody" therapeutics and ceased its operations in 2015.
 Ensemble Therapeutics was founded in 2004 with funding from Flagship Ventures to develop Liu's work on macrocycles; the company raised about $40M and struck several pharmaceutical partnerships, but was shut down in 2017 before any of its lead compounds had reached the market.